mongodb-partners/MongoDB_Atlas_integration_with_Microsoft_Power_Apps_and_Power_Automate/README.md

                   Navigate('Save success_1',ScreenTransition.Fade,{returnAppNumber:ApplNoLabel_1});

      - On Save it should take the user to the Save success1 screen.
-Create a screen similar to the save success screen created in the "New Application".
+Create a screen similar to the [Save Screen](###save-screen) created in the "New Application".

      - Click on the Submit Button created→ choose OnSelect Option → Add this function: